 Leslie Koppel, Council Vice President

-Councilwoman Leslie Koppel was appointed to fill an unexpired term in 2006 to serve as Councilwoman At-Large and retained her seat by winning in the November 2007 General Election.
-She is a life-long resident of Monroe Township, with her three children attending the Monroe Township Public Schools.
+Council Vice-President Leslie Koppel has served as Councilwoman At-Large since 2006.
+She is a life-long resident of Monroe Township, with her three children, who attend the Monroe Township Public Schools.

-Ms. Koppel earned her Master’s Degree in Politics and Public Policy at the Bloustein School at Rutgers University in December 2009 and her Bachelor’s Degree in Sociology at Hunter College.
-She is currently the Director of a non-profit community program in Hightstown.
-She has also had 16 years of retail sales and management experience.
+Ms. Koppel earned her Master’s Degree in Politics and Public Policy at the Bloustein School at Rutgers University and her Bachelor’s Degree in Sociology at Hunter College.
+She is currently the Director of Rise- a Community Service Partnership, a non-profit community organization providing social services and support in the East Windsor and Hightstown area.
+She has also had more than 16 years of retail sales and management experience.

-Councilwoman Koppel is currently a member on the Monroe Township Planning Board and Council Representative on the Master Plan Review Committee, Cultural Arts Commission and Human Relations Commission.
-She also serves on the Middlesex County Transportation Coordinating Committee and is a member of the Monroe Township League of Women Voters and a member of Congregation Etz Chaim, the Monroe Township Jewish Center.
+Council Vice-President Koppel currently serves on the Cultural Arts Commission and on the Middlesex County Transportation Coordinating Committee and is a member of the Monroe Township League of Women Voters.
+Ms. Koppel formerly served as a member on the Planning Board and Recreation Advisory Board.

 In addition to her public service as a member of the Township Council, Ms. Koppel has served as former President of the Barclay Brook/Brookside Schools PTA and as a member of the Monroe Township Board of Education Ad Hoc and Strategic Planning Committees.

 Michael Leibowitz, Councilman

 Councilman Michael Leibowitz was elected to office in November 2009, serving as a representative of the Third Ward.
 He had previously served as a Councilman in Ward 3 from 1980 to 1984.
 He and his wife, Judy, reside at 21 South Rhoda Street where they raised two children who are now adults and have one grand-daughter.